fmstacco/data-maturity-assessment/README.md

 [PGS Soft](https://www.pgs-soft.com/data-services/data-maturity-assessment/) - I have also got some questions from this data maturity assessment.

 ## Code

 * [The WebShala Youtube channel](https://www.youtube.com/watch?v=J8QbjXdVl9c&list=PLJAFEg3vkcQN6NGwzI0KX_ZC6dLQjkfeU) - the code of this project comes mainly from this tutorial on Youtube from The WebShala channel.
-I decided to choose The WebShala tutorial over the inspirations mentioned below as I could follow the Youtube tutorial and understand every step and also because they teached how to use questions and options randomly.
+I decided to choose The WebShala tutorial over the inspirations mentioned below as I could follow the Youtube tutorial and understand every step and also because they taught how to use questions and options randomly.

 * [Simple Personality Quiz](https://github.com/edubz99/Simple-Personality-Quiz) - this repository was also among my initial inspirations for the quiz.

-* [Youtube Code Feature](https://www.youtube.com/watch?v=XnH56whHQqw) - this tutorial was my first inpiration for the quiz.
+* [Youtube Code Feature](https://www.youtube.com/watch?v=XnH56whHQqw) - this tutorial was my first inspiration for the quiz.
 I even deployed the walkthrough I have done following this tutorial.
-However, I ended up choosig the WebShala tutorial, as this one uses the html as a data base for the questions, not a separated file on JavaScript.
+However, I ended up choosing the WebShala tutorial, as this one uses the HTML as a database for the questions, not a separated file on JavaScript.

-* [Sweet Alert](https://sweetalert.js.org/) - the code for the alert for the unsucessful form submission.
+* [Sweet Alert](https://sweetalert.js.org/) - the code for the alert for the unsuccessful form submission.

-* [EmailJS](https://www.emailjs.com) - the code to make the form effective on submitting potential clients data to my email.
+* [EmailJS](https://www.emailjs.com) - the code to make the form effective for submitting potential clients' data to my email.

 [Back to top](<#contents>)

 # Acknowledgements

 This site, Carpe Diem Data Maturity Assessment was designed and developed for Portfolio 2 project, a requirement of Full Stack Software Developer Diploma Course (Eccommerce) at the [Code Institute](https://codeinstitute.net/).
-I would like to thank my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/), my Cohort facilitator [Kenan Wright](https://se.linkedin.com/in/kenan-wright-bb0359b8), my Cohort coleagues, the Slack community and the Student care for all encouragement and support during this journey.
+I would like to thank my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/), my Cohort facilitator [Kenan Wright](https://se.linkedin.com/in/kenan-wright-bb0359b8), my Cohort colleagues, the Slack community and the Student care for all encouragement and, support during this journey.
 I am thankful to the ***Mayo, Sligo and Leitrim Education Training Board (msletb)*** for this opportunity.
-I  would also like to say thank you to my family, my husband Michel and my children, Alanna, and Peter who is just 4 months old at the time of this project submission.
+I  would also like to say thank you to my family, my husband Michel and, my children, Alanna, and Peter who is just 4 months old at the time of this project submission.

 Fabiana Tacco (2022)